 - Naming your baby is a way to honor your baby’s uniqueness and it can help later when you think and talk about your child.
 It’s never too late to name your baby.

 - Photographs of your baby, which can be taken by Now I Lay Me Down to Sleep, a lock of hair, footprints, a birth and/or death certificate, and other items provide memories of your child that your family can treasure forever.
-Click here for Memorial Photography and other Mementos.
+Click here for Memorial Photography and Keepsakes.

 - Baptizing or blessing your baby may be comforting.